 BACB CE Offered.
 CE Instructor: Karen R. Harper, MA

-Wide-Scale Implementation for Children With Autism and Adults With Intellectual Disabilities Using the PEAK Relational Training System
+Wide-Scale Implementation for Children With Autism and Adults With Intellectual Disabilities Using the PEAK Relational Training System or it is a market of the control of

 Chair: Leah Verkuylen (Southern Illinois University Carbondale)